-Con nme nts: 5 4 3 2 1 NA Other: 5 4 3 2 1 NA 3.16 Training and professional development opportunities are provided to potential consumers.
+Con nmei nts: 5 4 3 2 1 NA Other: 5 4 3 2 1 NA 3.16 Training and professional development opportunities are provided to potential consumers.
 5 4 3 2 1 NA 3.15 Outreach services are well publicized to potential consumers.
 5 4 3 2 1 NA 3.14 Outreach services are tracked and evaluated.
 5 4 3 2 1 NA 3.13 There is evidence of collaborative projects with statewide stakeholders.
 5 4 3 2 1 NA 3.12 An array of comprehensive outreach services are provided both on and off campus to children and adults both deaf and hearing.
 5 4 3 2 1 NA 3.11 The outreach staff is sufficient and appropriately qualified to provide outreach services.
 5 4 3 2 1 NA 3.10 The role of outreach is reflected in the school's mission.

-The Standard: The school uses a collaborative process to develop and implement a written strategic or long-range plan to improve its educational program and services.
+The Standard: The school uses a collaborative process to develop and implement a written strategic or long- range plan to improve its educational program and services.
 Plans are aligned with the school's philosophy/mission and its operational plans, and are focused on continuous improvement of student performance, staff professional and organizational growth.
 The school has in place strategies, services, partnerships, marketing plans, etc. to ensure the viability of the school.

-This summary report is a compilation of surveys distributed to: Administration Faculty Staff Students Board Members Parents Parents Other: Other Methods used to det ermine assessment ratinç gs: Report Completed By: Date: Committee: List the significant strength • List the significant strengths in the area of School Improvement Planning , Outreach and Viability : List the significant areas of Viability: improvement in the area of School Improvement t Planning, Outreach and • Please list new items not indicated on the original list of standards.
+This summary report is a co mpilation of surveys distributed t 0: Administration Faculty Staff Students Board Members Parents Other: Other Methods used to dete rmine assessment ratir ngs: Report Completed By: Da ate: Committee: List the significant strengths in the area of School In nprovement Planning, C Outreach and Viability: List the significant areas of in Viability: mprovement in the area of School Improvemen t Planning, Outreach and Please list new items not indi cated on the original list of standards.